Finistere/antidote/docs/faq.rst

 .. image:: https://github.com/Finistere/antidote/raw/master/docs/_static/img/comparison_benchmark.png
     :alt: Comparison benchmark image

-How does it compare to dependency_injector_ ?
+How does it compare to the most popular dependency injection library, dependency_injector_ ?

 The fundamental difference with dependency_injector_ is how the container of dependencies is managed. dependency_injector_ requires a container with all its dependencies to be explicitly created.
 Afterwards you have to manage the container yourself.